ORNLSlicer/Slicer-2/README.md

 ## Contact

-Questions regarding Slicer 2 can be directed to Michael Borish (borishmc@ornl.gov) or Alex Roschli (acroschli@ornl.gov).
+Questions regarding Slicer 2 can be directed to slicer@ornl.gov.

 ## Share
 Need an easy way to share/connect to the repo?
 Use our QR code!
 A copy can be found in the docs folder of the repo.